MicrosoftDocs/dynamics-365-project-operations/articles/environment/resource-manual-deploy-cedualwrite.md

 _**Applies To:** Project Operations for resource/non-stocked based scenarios_

-This topic explains how to manually deploy Dynamics 365 Project Operations in Dynamics 365 Dataverse with dual-write support.
-Project Operations detects the environments configuration and adds additional support for Dual-write if the pre-requisites are available.
+This topic explains how to manually deploy Dynamics 365 Project Operations in Dynamics 365 Dataverse with Dual-write support.
+Project Operations detects the environment’s configuration and adds additional support for Dual-write if the pre-requisites are available.
-During LCS deployment, if you have followed the steps in this topic, you can skip the *Power Platform Environment Setting*, because you will already have the correct setup.
+During LCS deployment, if you have followed this document then you are able to skip the deployment of the Power Platform Integration (previously CDS environment).

 The following four procedures are required to deploy Project Operations in Dataverse with dual-write support: